Ronyonka/nextjs-journal/README.md

 A journaling application built with Next.js, Prisma, and Supabase.
 This app allows users to create, edit, and manage journal entries with a clean and responsive UI.

-## Features
+## Key Features

-- User authentication with Supabase
+- **User Authentication**: Secure login and signup powered by Supabase.
-- Create, edit, and delete journal entries
+- **Journal Management**: Create, edit, and delete journal entries with ease.
-- Dark mode support
-- Sidebar navigation with icons
-- Profile, Dashboard, and Settings pages
+- **Dark Mode**: A visually appealing dark mode for comfortable use at night.
+- **Category Organization**: Categorize your entries for better organization.
+- **Responsive Design**: Fully optimized for desktop and mobile devices.

+For a detailed overview of the system's architecture, workflows, and components, please refer to the **[System Design Document](./SYSTEM_DESIGN.md)**.

 ---